Gosport Waterfront And Town Centre

 - 11.6 ha (28.6 acres) Gosport Waterfront Regeneration Area

-The Gosport Waterfront Regeneration Area (Gosport Borough Local Plan 2011-2029) covers a stretch of coastline from the Royal Clarence Yard (RCY) Retained Area through to the Gosport Bus Station and passenger ferry terminal.
+The Gosport Waterfront Regeneration Area (Gosport Borough Local Plan 2011-2029) covers a stretch of coastline from Victoria Quay (formally known as the Royal Clarence Yard Retained Area) through to the Gosport Bus Station and passenger ferry terminal.
 The area has been identified as having potential for redevelopment and intensification as part of a mixed-use scheme including employment related uses, particularly within the marine sector.

-The vision for the area, as stated in the Gosport Waterfront and Town Centre Supplementary Planning Document (Consultation Draft, June 2017) is that:
+The vision for the area, as stated in the Gosport Waterfront and Town Centre Supplementary Planning Document (adopted March 2018) is that:

 - it will be a vibrant and attractive harbourside destination and a key gateway to the Borough